okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 > **Note:** You can also use Amazon Web Services Lambda Serverless Framework as an external service.
 See [Setting Up Serverless Framework With AWS](https://www.serverless.com/framework/docs/getting-started).

-* Make sure you have a user in your org with a Phone authenticator enrolled.
+* Ensure you have a user in your org with a Phone authenticator enrolled.
 See [MFA Usage report](https://help.okta.com/okta_help.htm?type=oie&id=ext-mfa-usage).

 * Make sure you have an active phone number in Twilio with SMS and MMS capabilities.